 How the BCG and GE McKinsey Matrices Help Prioritize Investments

-Intro: Strategic planning often involves tough decisions about where to invest time, money, and talent.
+Strategic planning often involves tough decisions about where to invest time, money, and talent.
 Two well-established frameworks—the BCG Growth-Share Matrix and the GE McKinsey Matrix—help businesses make these decisions with confidence.
 In this post, we'll explore how each works, how they differ, and how you can use them together to prioritize your strategic investments as part of a comprehensive strategic planning toolkit.

 The BCG Matrix: Simplicity with Impact The Boston Consulting Group Matrix uses two dimensions: market growth rate and relative market share.
 It places business units or products into four quadrants: